Vindasu/auth-service/README.md

 This project uses **SQLite** by default because it's built in to Django and works fine for testing:
 - **No setup required** - Database file (`db.sqlite3`) is created automatically
-- **Perfect for development** and small to medium applications
+- **Works 'good enough' for development** and small to medium applications but again I'll probably upgrade soon.
 - **Easy to backup** - Just copy the `db.sqlite3` file
-- **Can upgrade later** - Easy migration to PostgreSQL or MySQL when needed
+- **Will upgrade later** - Easy migration to PostgreSQL or MySQL when needed

 ## Development